 "Rationality is not the gold standard on which all other forms of thought are to be judged.
 Adaptation is the gold standard against which rationality must be judged, along with all other forms of thought."

 and then ... "... factual realists detached from practical reality were not among our ancestors.
 It is the person who elevates factual truth above practical truth who must be accused of mental weakness from an evolutionary perspective".I could do a MUCH longer review, but I think this is the core.
 For those that assume there is no God, the fact that humans are able to function in groups larger than a couple hundred people at most is a HUGE problem.
 It clearly happened, but HOW did it happen?

 The answer is just what I harp on -- religion.
 In the West, Judaism and Christianity -- which CLEARLY were the "most adaptive", or "divinely inspired" if you are a believer.
 If you are an evolutionist, they realize that they had damed well better figure out that "practical realism" is FAR superior to "factual realism" (or at least what the consciousness that we have no clue as to what it is THINKS is "factual") from an ADAPTIVE POV!

-Is it even POSSIBLE to have civilization as we know it without a huge majority of the people in that civilization fervently believing that the basis for their civilization is divine and sacred?
-From what we have seen to date, not without massive coercive force as in Nazi Germany, USSR, China, North Korea, etc. It remains to be seen in a couple cases if brutal force can be a substitute for belief.
+Is it even POSSIBLE to have civilization as we know it without a huge majority of the people in that civilization fervently believing that the basis for their civilization is divine and sacred, or at the very least "exceptional"?
+From what we have seen to date, not without massive coercive force as in National Socialist Germany, USSR, China, North Korea, etc. It remains to be seen in a couple cases if brutal force can be a substitute for belief.
 Even if it CAN, is that REALLY what our "factual realist" scientists find to be a "good idea"?